sumanthgitty/KodeKloud-Engineer/Kubernetes/Level-2/Fix issue with LAMP Environment in Kubernetes/Readme.md

 ```

 #### 5: Confirm Access to Application
-Access via NodePort: Use a browser to navigate to http://node-ip:30008.
+Access via NodePort: Use a browser to navigate to http://node-ip:nodeport in terminal .

 we should see the message: Connected successfully